chrishoina/ords-flask-livelab-2024/2-get-started/get-started.md

 2. Replace the `r1` temporary URI with the one you captured in the previous lab.
 The ORDS URI ending in `/movie-genre` will go here.
 Next, replace the `/r2` temporary URI with the `/movie-all` URI.

-   Verify that your `r1` and `r2` variables are structured like those seen in the image.
-Make sure to save your changes.
+   Verify that your `r1` and `r2` variables are structured like those in the image.
+Then, save your changes.

    ![Locating the ordsflask python file.](images/workshop-presentation-thirteen.png " ")

-3. Next, locate the `static` directory, then double click the `functions.js` file.
-Here you will see another ORDS URI placeholder.
+3. Next, locate the `static` directory, then double-click the `functions.js` file.
+Here, you will see another ORDS URI placeholder.
 Replace it with your `/movie-single/:id` URI.

-   Verify your `const response = ...` is structured exactly how the image shows (your URI will differ).
-Then save your changes.
+   Verify that your `const response = ...` is structured exactly as the image shows (your URI will differ).
+Then, save your changes.

    ![Modifying the function.js file.](images/workshop-presentation-fourteen.png " ")